oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 - [Java Transport Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/index.html): Deprecated in Elasticsearch 7.0.0.
 Provides a client object to execute all operations asynchronously, accepting a listener or returning a future.

-- [Java REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.15/index.html): Composed by the Low Level REST Client and the High Level REST Client.
+- [Java REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.15/index.html): Composed of the Low Level REST Client and the High Level REST Client.
 The Low Level Client provides load balancing, failover, persistent connections, and request/response trace logging.
 The High Level Client works on top of the Low Level Client and is the replacement for the `TransportClient`.
 It depends on the Elasticsearch core and provides synchronous and asynchronous APIs.

-- [Java API Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html): The new client library, independent from Elasticsearch core, provides strongly typed requests and responses, blocking and asynchronous versions for all APIs, fluent builders and functional patterns, jackson and JSON-b support.
+- [Java API Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html): The new client library, independent from Elasticsearch core, provides strongly typed requests and responses, blocking and asynchronous versions for all APIs, fluent builders and functional patterns, as well as jackson and JSON-b support.

 ## Hello Spring Data Elasticsearch!

 Spring Data Elasticsearch is another integration option that adds the Spring Repository abstraction at the search layer, providing access and search functionality for domain objects stored in Elasticsearch.
 Operations are sent through a client connected to the Elasticsearch node.
-With Spring Data, the High Level REST Client is the default client, although Elasticsearch documentation states that this client is deprecated in favor of the Java API Client since version 7.15.
+With Spring Data, the High Level REST Client is the default client, although Elasticsearch documentation states that it's been deprecated in favor of the Java API Client since version 7.15.
 The Java API Client is not listed as a supported client yet.
-The Java Transport Client is still supported in Spring Data, but the general recommendation is to use the High Level Client.
+In the meantime, the Java Transport Client is still supported in Spring Data, but the general recommendation is to use the High Level Client.

-Instead of calling the Elasticsearch APIs directly, the repository and rest template abstractions provide a simplified interface for document operations, encapsulating API request/response processing, and exposing a query interface that has multiple implementations for different levels of query complexity.
-Through the starter dependency, it can also handle client autoconfiguration and automatic document index mapping for simple use cases.
+Instead of calling the Elasticsearch APIs directly, the repository and REST template abstractions provide a simplified interface for document operations, encapsulating API request/response processing, and exposing a query interface that has multiple implementations for different levels of query complexity.
+Through the starter dependency, it can also handle client auto-configuration and automatic document index mapping for simple use cases.

-Besides the high-level REST client support, Spring Data provides the [Reactive Client](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.clients.reactive), a non-official driver based on WebClient, with calls operated directly on the reactive stack.
-The Reactive Client also depends on the Elasticsearch core as it is designed for handling Elasicsearch request/response types.
+Besides the high-level REST client support, Spring Data provides the [Reactive Client](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.clients.reactive), a non-official driver based on WebClient, with calls operated directly on the Reactive Stack.
+The Reactive Client also depends on the Elasticsearch core, as it is designed for handling Elasticsearch request/response types.

 ## Build an application with Spring Data Elasticsearch

 JHipster provides the Elasticsearch option to add search capabilities on top of your database.
-The integration is based on Spring Data Elasticsearch repositories, so let's generate a reactive Blog application to explore what the generator provides.
-The Blog application built in this tutorial is based on the JHipster sample [reactive-ms.jdl](https://github.com/jhipster/jdl-samples/blob/main/reactive-ms.jdl), but adding Maven, MongoDB (Elasticsearch integration only works with SQL databases and MongoDB), Bootstrap pagination, Okta authentication, and Kibana for index mapping inspection.
+The integration is based on Spring Data Elasticsearch repositories, so let's generate a reactive blog application to explore what the generator provides.
+The blog application built in this tutorial is based on the JHipster sample [reactive-ms.jdl](https://github.com/jhipster/jdl-samples/blob/main/reactive-ms.jdl), but adding Maven, MongoDB (Elasticsearch integration only works with SQL databases and MongoDB), Bootstrap pagination, Okta authentication, and Kibana for index mapping inspection.

-JHipster has a [quick setup](https://www.jhipster.tech/installation/#local-installation-with-npm-recommended-for-normal-users) you can follow to setup your environment.
+JHipster has a [quick setup](https://www.jhipster.tech/installation/#local-installation-with-npm-recommended-for-normal-users) you can follow to set up your environment.
 For installing Node.js, I like [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm/blob/master/README.md)

 ```shell
 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash